khaledh/khaledh.github.io/docs/osdev/09-loading-the-kernel-p2.md

 ![Kernel - Exception handling](kernel-exceptionhandling.png)

 Great!
 We're in a great place now.
 We can now switch our focus to the kernel, assuming full control of the system.
-Where we go from here is up to us.
-In the next section, we'll forumlate an initial plan for the kernel.
+In the next section, we'll take a closer look at the virtual address space, and how to map the kernel into a dedicated part of the virtual address space (the higher half), the so-called _kernel space_.